Splice is currently not accepting submissions of short stories and novels.

 Short Stories and Novels

 Please note that, as stated above, Splice is currently not accepting submissions of short stories and novels.
-Submissions will re-open towards the end of 2019.
+Submissions will re-open in 2021.

 Splice publishes collections of short stories and novels.
 To get a taste of the sorts of things we’d like to receive, please read the book reviews we publish online.
 We’re interested in adventurous, stylistically unconventional literature.
 We’re not interested in genre literature, nor are we interested in literature that deals with unconventional subjects but lacks aesthetic innovation.
 We don’t publish individual short stories except by invitation, and at this stage we’re not able to publish poetry either.

-When submissions re-open in late 2019, our guidelines will be as follows:
+When submissions re-open in 2021, our guidelines will be as follows:

 Our short story collections total about 30,000 words, give or take 5,000 words either side of that.
 If submitting a short story collection, please email the entire collection to Alec Dewar at the address above, attached as a single Word document or PDF.
 We’ll take a look at it and respond to you within six weeks of receiving it.